-Twenty-two years ago Jane Sterck and Lizzie Dymock were asked to set up a garden show at Stansted Park in Hampshire to create a forum for start up businesses and to showcase the work of talented groups like The Princes Trust.
+Twenty-three years ago Jane Sterck and Lizzie Dymock were asked to set up a garden show at Stansted Park in Hampshire to create a forum for start up businesses and to showcase the work of talented groups like The Princes Trust.
 We also thought that this might also be a good opportunity for local gardeners, designers and artists to exhibit; particularly those who had previously avoided the larger, more commercial shows.

 Gardening was becoming more fashionable and accessible by the second as people were discovering that you didn’t have to be that knowledgeable to make your garden look great.
 Even better for us, there was a thirst for good design, plants and garden products and a gap in a market that we were sure we could fill …… the moment was ripe!